 Did we mention that people skills are really, really important for librarians?
+They are.
 But even those with the most stellar of skills can't escape the stress of dealing with often-frustrated library patrons.

-Those wild-goose-chase research projects— “why is there air here and not there??” —that have no solution, never had, and never will.
-And you get blamed if you come up with nothing, nada, zilch.
+There will be wild-goose-chase research projects—"Why is there air here and not there?"—that have no solution, never had, and never will.
+And you'll get blamed if you come up with nothing, nada, zilch.

-Take library fines, for example.
-The source of the highest decibels in library land is the voice of an apoplectic patron, screaming that he shouldn't be changed a cent for a book that "forgot" to return itself for two weeks.
+Don't even get us started on library fines.
+The source of the highest decibels in library land is the voice of an angry patron, screaming that he shouldn't be charged a cent for a book that "forgot" to return itself for two weeks.

 Things like that.
 We suggest practicing the "smile and nod" technique.